 These loyalty programs enable the defendants to maintain high prices and dominant market positions years after exclusivity for an active ingredient has expired.
 They also have forced generic manufacturers out of the market, the lawsuit alleges.

-The FTC commissioners voted today to pursue the lawsuit.
-In addition to Nebraska, the lawsuit was joined by the attorneys general of California, Colorado, Illinois, Indiana, Iowa, Minnesota, Oregon, Texas, and Wisconsin.
+The FTC commissioners voted yesterday to pursue the lawsuit.
+In addition to Wisconsin, the lawsuit was joined by the attorneys general of California, Colorado, Illinois, Indiana, Iowa, Minnesota, Nebraska, Oregon, and Texas.